2024 Estlink 2 incident: Investigation

 On 2 January, authorities started a port state inspection on the tanker.
-Maintenance was also performed, with vessel M/S Hessu collecting waste water and trash.
+Maintenance was also performed, with vessel MS Hessu collecting waste water and trash.

 As of 3 January the Eagle S not only remained under detention by the criminal investigation (a court ruled) and port inspection, but civil litigation brought by Fingrid for the cost of repair of their submarine power cable.

-The anchor of the ship was located near the end of the drag mark on the seafloor during the night between 5th and 6th of January and was recovered on 7th of January by the Swedish military vessel Belos from a depth of about 80 meters.
+The anchor of the ship was located near the end of the drag mark on the seafloor during the night between 5 and 6 January and was recovered on 7 January by the Swedish military vessel from a depth of about 80 m.

 On 20 January 2025 the Washington Post cited anonymous US intelligence sources and equally anonymous sources from two unnamed European security services, who claimed that the recent cable cutting incidents were accidents, not deliberate acts ordered by Russian officials.
 The NBI lead investigator for the Eagle S case stated that he leaves the information in foreign newspapers to them, and that the NBI is investigating the crimes.
 Pekka Toveri, retired general and Member of the European Parliament, called the statements made in the Washington Post "total rubbish".
 On January 22, Sweden's SVT reported that most Nordic government branches dismiss the claims by Washington Post, with a Swedish consensus that it is too early to draw a conclusion while investigation proceeds.
 Jukka Savolainen, network director of the European Centre of Excellence for Countering Hybrid Threats, claimed that Washington Post spread pro-Russian fake news.